BeneathTheInk/uninvisible/README.md

 ## Methods

+### UnInVisible(options)

+Create a new instance of Uninvisible.

+options:
+  - clickEvent	Set a custom event for closing the view.
+Defaults to `'click'`.

 ### UnInVisible.open(img, options)

 options:
   - captionTitle
   - captionText
-	- imgContain  (the entire image will be contained in the view, no zoom.)
+	- imgContain  (the entire image will be contained in the view, no zoom.
+Defaults to `false`.
+This can also be set directly on the image element with `data-imgContain`)

 Captions can also be added directly in your HTML as `data-captionTitle` and `data-captionText`.